rjhartman/ACF-Menu-Select/readme.txt

 == Description ==

 Adds a WP menu selector custom field type to ACF.
-Will list all available WP menus and return a WP menu object.
+Will list all available WP menus and return the name of the WP menu object.

 = Compatibility =